gsileno/bbquiz/README.md

 ```
 * Upload it.
 Go on BlackBoard, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Tests*.
 Click on *Import Test* and select your .2bb file.

+## Dependencies

+To run the script, you only need Java to be installed on your machine, and available at the command line.
+However, to modify it, you have to install Groovy, see http://www.groovy-lang.org.
+On Linux and Mac, you can easily install groovy and all related stack development environment via SDKMAN, http://sdkman.io/

+To compile the script, the following jars have to be added at compile time:
+* groovy (tested with *groovy-2.4.3*)
+* antlr4 (tested with *antlr-4.5-complete*)

 ## The *.bbquiz* template